NCAR/DART/docs/pages/dart_mpi.md

 ### DART use of MPI

-To run in parallel, only the DART 'filter' program (and possibly the companion 'wakeup_filter' program) need be compiled with the MPI scripts.
+To run in parallel, only the DART *filter* program (and possibly the companion *wakeup_filter* program) need be compiled with the MPI scripts.
 All other DART executables should be compiled with a standard F90 compiler and are not MPI enabled.
-(And note again that 'filter' can still be built as a single executable like previous releases of DART;
+(And note again that *filter* can still be built as a single executable like previous releases of DART;
 using MPI and running in parallel is simply an additional option.)
-To build a parallel version of the 'filter' program, the 'mkmf_filter' command needs to be called with the '-mpi' option to generate a Makefile which compiles with the MPI scripts instead of the Fortran compiler.
+To build a parallel version of the *filter* program, the *mkmf_filter* command needs to be called with the '-mpi' option to generate a Makefile which compiles with the MPI scripts instead of the Fortran compiler.

-See the *quickbuild.csh* script in each $DART/models/\*/work directory for the commands that need to be edited to enable the MPI utilities.
+See the *quickbuild.csh* script in each `$DART/models/*/work` directory for the commands that need to be edited to enable the MPI utilities.
 You will also need to edit the $DART/mkmf/mkmf.template file to call the proper version of the MPI compile script if it does not have the default name, is not in a standard location on the system, or needs additional options set to select between multiple Fortran compilers.

-MPI programs generally need to be started with a shell script called 'mpirun' or 'mpiexec', but they also interact with any batch control system that might be installed on the cluster or parallel system.
+MPI programs generally need to be started with a shell script called *mpirun* or *mpiexec*, but they also interact with any batch control system that might be installed on the cluster or parallel system.
 Parallel systems with multiple users generally run some sort of batch system (e.g. LSF, PBS, POE, LoadLeveler, etc).
 You submit a job request